panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 [Try the demo.](https://codesandbox.io/s/empty-on-initial-rendering-5my4g?file=/src/App.js)

-During initial rendering React still determines what is the output of the component, so there's no DOM structure created yet.
+During initial rendering React still determines the output of the component, so there's no DOM structure created yet.
 That's why `inputRef.current` evaluates to `undefined` during initial rendering.

-`useEffect(callback, [])` [hook](/react-useeffect-explanation/) invokes the callback right after mounting, when the input element has already been created in DOM.
+`useEffect(callback, [])` [hook](/react-useeffect-explanation/) invokes the callback right after mounting when the input element has already been created in DOM.

 `callback` function of the `useEffect(callback, [])` is the right place to access `inputRef.current` because it is guaranteed that the DOM is constructed.